 MetLife Core Buy-Up Program - Option to increase STD and/or LTD benefit for added protection.
 The employer designs the buy-up options and if the employee enrolls, they pay 100% of the buy-up premium and the employer funds 100% of the core benefit for both STD and LTD.

-Supplemental Individual Disability Income Insurance2 - Individual Disability Insurance integrated with Group LTD enables employers to offer executives and highly-compensated employees enhanced coverage for a greater portion of their income.
+Supplemental Individual Disability Income Insurance2 - Individual Disability Insurance written on a Guaranteed Standard Issue (GSI) basis, integrated with Group LTD enables employers to offer executives and highly-compensated employees enhanced coverage for a greater portion of their income with limited underwriting.

 Like most group benefit programs, benefit programs offered by MetLife and its affiliates contain certain exclusions, exceptions, waiting periods, reductions of benefits, limitations and terms for keeping them in force.
 Please contact MetLife for complete details.